What Happens to Your Body When You Stop Eating Meat

 The gut of a non-meat-eater will be cleaner than that of a person who digests meat on a daily basis, says Susan Tucker, holistic nutritionist and founder of Green Beat Life.
 Why?
 Most meat comes from animals that are given hormones and antibiotics.
 Then it's treated with preservatives.
 (Under normal circumstances, meat starts to decompose very quickly.)
 "Vegans and vegetarians consume a high volume of fiber, phytonutrients and antioxidants, which keep the whole system cleaner," she says.

 The extra fiber and good bacteria in a vegetarian's gut reduces inflammation, adds nutritionist Keri Glassman, MS, RD, CDN, founder of Nutritious Life.
 She cites a 2014 study published in the journal Nutrition, in which researchers compared the gut health of vegetarians, vegans and omnivores.
 Vegetarians were found to have lower rates of improper insulin signaling, which results in metabolic syndrome and diabetes.
 Glassman says it's theorized that lower inflammation enables an internal housecleaning: Fiber acts like a broom to sweep out pathogens in the gut.
 Chim Chim Cher-ee!

 Your Skin Will Glow

-Beauty may only only skin deep, but it reflects how happy our digestive situation is, says Tucker.
+Beauty may only be skin deep, but it reflects how happy our digestive situation is, says Tucker.
 She claims that plant eaters have a certain glow.
-“Many find that their acne, rosacea or eczema clears up when they give up meat,” she says, adding that the antioxidants, fiber and minerals in a plant-based diet help the system to detoxify daily, contributing to healthier skin.
+"Many find that their acne, rosacea, or eczema clears up when they give up meat," she says, adding that the antioxidants, fiber, and minerals in a plant-based diet help the system to detoxify daily, contributing to healthier skin.

 There Will Be Gas